Mattia Guadagnini

 Mattia Guadagnini (born 11 April 2002) is an Italian professional motocross rider.
+He competes in the Motocross World Championship for the Monster Energy Factory Ducati Racing Team.

 Biography

 Guadagnini was born in Bassano del Grappa in the Veneto region of northern Italy.
 In 2018 he competed in the 125cc World Youth Championship and came second.
 In 2019 he managed to become European and World Champion in the 125cc class.
 At the end of the 2020 EMX250 season, he joined the Red Bull KTM Factory Racing Team De Carli to race the 2021 MX2 Motocross World Championship.